22 Bi4 賁

 Bi: to adorn or grace; the ideal of hexagram Bi is to adorn appearance without affecting essence, or to enhance essence to improve appearance.

 It can’t just join (He) things to each other; therefore Bi is granted.
 Bi signifies to adorn.
-All things have their own edges and angles, so they must be trimmed and oiled to fit together without friction. 賁bi4 signifies to adorn an object to improve its appearance, like adding adjectives and adverbs to a literary work (i.e. the essence), while Bi of hexagram 22 also involves enhancing the essence to improve the appearance.
-Therefore Bi here refers to both adorning (appearance) and enhancing (essence).
-Bi is the reversal of hexagram 21, Shi He which signifies (chewing food and) eating.
+All things have their own edges and angles, so they must be trimmed and oiled to fit together without friction. 賁bi4 signifies to adorn an object to improve its appearance, like adding adjectives and adverbs to a literary work (i.e. the essence).
+However hexagram Bi also involves enhancing the essence to improve its quality.
+Therefore hexagram Bi is a subject of both gracing (appearance) and enhancing (essence).
+It is the reversal of hexagram 21, Shi He which signifies (chewing food and) eating.
 Bi of hexagram 22 is regarded as colourless grace.
 Fundamentally, eating is for nourishing life; adornment is to make food look appealing and to stimulate the appetite.
 But this must not be overdone to the point where it diminishes nutrition; therefore the optimal grace of hexagram Bi is colourless, i.e. to improve the taste by enhancing the ingredients.

 The lower trigram Li is the sun and the upper trigram Gen is the mountain.
 The sun sets at the foot of the mountain and colours the trees and grasses on the mountain making them look beautiful.
 This is an example of gracing appearance without changing the essence.